htmlena/htmlena/README.md

 ### Hi there 👋
-- ✨ I’m currently learning JavaScript and React
+- ✨ Learning JavaScript and React
 - 🌱 Working on building my portfolio
 - ⚡ Transitioned from HR to front-end development